Documentation

 Password Vault

-A secure place to store your passwords, PINs, and API keys.
-Tells you how strong each one is and whether it has appeared in a known data breach.
+A secure place to store passwords, PINs, API keys, access tokens, and private notes β€” including security question answers and recovery codes.
+Tells you how strong each password is and whether it has appeared in a known data breach.

 πŸ”